oasys/www.oasys.net/content/about.md

 ---

-I'm currently employed at [Akamai Technologies](https://www.akamai.com) as a Senior Network Architect on the Edge Technology Group, working with the [Linode](https://www.linode.com) Network Engineering team on building automation and tooling for managing the expansion of networking infrastructure.
+I'm currently employed at [Akamai Technologies](https://www.akamai.com) as a Principal SRE in the Cloud Technology Group, working with the [Linode](https://www.linode.com) Cloud Network Infrastructure team on building automation and tooling for ongoing management and expansion of networking infrastructure.

 Previously, I led the networking team at [Bowdoin College](https://www.bowdoin.edu/) as the Director of Networking and